DLR-AMR/t8code_JOSS/paper.md

 also plays an important role in several DLR funded projects, e.g., VISPLORE, HYTAZER, Greenstars and PADME-AM.

+# Conclusion

+In this note, we introduce our open source AMR library `t8code`.
+We give a brief overview of the fundamental design principles and high-level operations.
+Due to the high modularity, `t8code` can be easily extended for a wide range of use cases.
+Performance results confirm that `t8code` is a solid choice for mesh management in high-performance applications in the upcoming exascale era.

 For further information beyond this short note and also for code examples, we refer to our [Documentation](https://dlr-amr.github.io/t8code/pages/documentation.html) and